cardan22/pastryhub/README.md

 ![ERD Diagram](/static/docs/drawsql-the-pastry-hub-erd.png)

-**User Model:** This is provided by Django and represents the user accounts on the platform.
+**User Model:** Django provides a User Model, which serves as the foundation for user accounts on the platform.
+Users can register and manage their profiles using this model.

-**Recipe Model:** This model stores the details of pastry recipes created by users.
-A user can have many recipes.
-It includes fields like title, author, baking_time, instructions, ingredients, image, image_alt, status, and posted_date.
+**Recipe Model:** The Recipe Model is the heart of the platform, allowing users to create, store, and share their pastry recipes.
+Each user has the flexibility to add multiple recipes, each with its own unique details.
+These details include the recipe's title, author, estimated baking time, step-by-step instructions, a list of ingredients, an image to visually represent the dish, image alt text for accessibility, the recipe's status (such as published or draft), and the date it was posted.

-**FavoriteRecipe Model:** Users can mark recipes as their favorites.
-This model establishes the relationship between users and their favorite recipes.
+**FavoriteRecipe Model:** Users can add their favorite recipes to the FavoriteRecipe Model.
+This model establishes a relationship between users and the recipes they adore.
+It provides a means for users to curate their personal collection of beloved recipes.

-**Comment Model (Future Model):** While not included in the current schema, plan to add a Comment model in the future.
-This model will enable users to leave comments on recipes, creating an interactive community aspect.
+ **Future Models:**

+In the pipeline for future development is the **Comment model**.
+This feature will enhance the interactive aspect of the platform by allowing users to leave comments on recipes.
+It will foster a sense of community among users, encouraging discussions, feedback, and shared experiences related to the culinary delights created and enjoyed by the community.

 #### Colours
 I wanted the page to have an inviting and playful feel that reflects the deliciousness of the recipes.
 However, I didn't want the colors to be too overpowering, considering the page contains numerous images of various pastries.